projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

 As an example, we can use the existing vm_exit trace to analyze the reason and times of each vm_exit after we have done some operations.

-1. Run the following SOS console command to collect trace data::
+1. Run the following Service VM console command to collect trace data::

       # acrntrace -c